 I started to take time for myself.
 I took naps during the day where I could and delegated more.
 I started yoga and took up Salsa dancing.
 I meditated.
 I watched my diet.
 I separated from my husband of 20 years.
 I started listening to my body, and slowly I got better.

-I realised I craved creativity.
-As a child I had been very creative: drawing, knitting, making models, sewing.
-Although I had been channelling my creative energy into house projects, I found I had a yearning to paint.
-I signed up for a local art class, and then found a wonderful teacher of oil-painting on-line, Roisin O'Farrell.
-I took her course and fell in love with oil painting.
+I realised I missed creativity.
+As a child I used to draw, knit, making models, sew.
+I had been channelling my creative energy into house projects, but had a yearning to paint canvases rather than walls.
+I joined a local art class, and found a wonderful painting teacher on-line, Roisin O'Farrell.
+I instantly fell in love with oils.

-I am continuing to learn and create, and am now almost totally free of pain and medications.
+I continue to learn and create, and am now almost totally free of pain and medications.
 I can even go out in the sun without it triggering a flare-up!
 Long may it continue.